infolektuell/gradle-jpackage/README.md

 }

 application {
-  // also offers `applicationName`, `mainClass` and friends for migration metadata.name = "SampleApp" launcher.mainClass = "org.example.App"
+  applicationName = "SampleApp"
+  mainClass = "org.example.App"
 }
 ```

-The plugin relies on the Java plugin to infer sensible defaults, so the build script can be very concise,
+The plugin retrieves its conventions from the Java and Application plugin, so the build script can be very concise,

-## Fundamentally Different
+## Use-Cases

-Instead of overriding or augmenting the settings of the java plugins with domain-specific static conventions, it  relies on JDK-included tools like Jlink, Jpackage and Jdeps to figure out the right settings for tasks that compile and run Java applications.
-This is the more general and stable approach compared to patching other plugins' settings.

 ### JavaFX

-The JavaFX plugin Adds its modules to the run tasks to make it work “auto-magically.”
-Actually, this is not necessary if Jdeps analyzes the app dependencies beforehand.
+JavaFX is no special edge case.
-The Jdeps tool included with the JDK is able to figure out the right modules.
+The powerful Jdeps tool included with the JDK is able to figure out the right modules for Jlink.
-Thus, JavaFX is no special edge case.
-This plugin uses the Jdeps result in its Jlink and run tasks.
+In general, users shouldn't need to manually supply the modules to be included in the runtime image.

 ### Kotlin